rhkddud3917/Spring_project/README.md

 * By clicking the 'write' button, they can add their posts. and By clicking the 'delete' button, they can erase their own posts

 ## Goal
-The ultimate goal is to create a diary service that can match Instagram.
+The ultimate goal is to create a diary service that can match with Instagram.

 ## To Do List
 This application is not finished and nees improvements.